Erwin Rommel: Family life

-While at Cadet School in 1911, Rommel met and became engaged to 17-year-old Lucia (Lucie) Maria Mollin (1894–1971).
-While stationed in Weingarten in 1913, Rommel developed a relationship with Walburga Stemmer, which produced a daughter, Gertrud, born 8 December 1913.
-Because of elitism in the officer corps, Stemmer's working-class background made her unsuitable as an officer's wife, and Rommel felt honour-bound to uphold his previous commitment to Mollin.
+While at Cadet School in 1911, Rommel became engaged to 17-year-old Lucia (Lucie) Maria Mollin (1894–1971).
+While stationed in Weingarten in 1913, Rommel developed a relationship with Walburga Stemmer, which produced a daughter, Gertrud, in December 1913.
+Because of elitism in the officer corps, Stemmer's working-class background made her unsuitable as an officer's wife, and Rommel felt honour-bound to uphold his commitment to Mollin.
 With Mollin's cooperation, he accepted financial responsibility for the child.
-Rommel and Mollin were married in November 1916 in Danzig.
-Rommel's marriage was a happy one, and he wrote his wife at least one letter every day while he was in the field.
+Rommel and Mollin were married in 1916 in Danzig.
+Rommel's marriage was happy, and he wrote his wife at least one letter every day while he was in the field.

-After the end of the First World War, the couple settled initially in Stuttgart, and Stemmer and her child lived with them.
-Gertrud was referred to as Rommel's niece, a fiction that went unquestioned because of the enormous number of women widowed during the war.
-Walburga died suddenly in October 1928, and Gertrud remained a member of the household until Rommel's death in 1944.
-The incident with Walburga seemed to affect Rommel for the rest of his life: he would always keep women distant.
-A son, Manfred Rommel, was born on 24 December 1928, and later served as Mayor of Stuttgart from 1974 to 1996.
+After the First World War, the couple settled in Stuttgart, and Stemmer and her child lived with them.
+Gertrud was referred to as Rommel's niece, a fiction that went unquestioned because of the many women widowed during the war.
+Walburga died suddenly in 1928, committing suicide as Lucia was pregnant.
+Gertrud remained a member of the household until Rommel's death in 1944.
+The incident with Walburga affected Rommel for the rest of his life: he would keep women distant.
+A son, Manfred Rommel, was born on 24 December 1928, and served as Mayor of Stuttgart from 1974 to 1996.

-Bust of Rommel at Al Alamein war museum in Egypt, which was built by Anwar Sadat in honour of Rommel.
-The museum was later expanded into a general war museum but Rommel still remains a central figure.